Maryland Layoffs — April 2009

 | Ritz Camera Centers | Beltsville | 4 | Layoff |

-The largest notice was filed by The Washington Post at its College Park facility, reporting 276 affected workers.
+Leading the list was The Washington Post at its College Park facility, reporting 276 affected workers.
 Thq followed with 124 workers.

 Trend & Outlook

-The trends suggest a mixed picture for Maryland's labor market, with activity diverging between monthly and annual comparisons.
+The filings reflect a mixed picture for Maryland's labor market, with activity diverging between monthly and annual comparisons.
 The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Maryland.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Maryland WARN notices, browse layoffs by state, or download the full dataset.